sagemath/trac_to_gh/Issue 4140.md

 ```

 and if it had built, maybe more bad linkages would have shown up.

-At the moment, this ticket is quite open ended, and probably needs to be split into little specific tickets.
-Would appreciate any vision on exactly what would go in those tickets.

 If have attached the whitelist built on my system.
 (I edited it to remove libraries in /sw.)
 It is likely to be incomplete because sage didn't finish building.
 It is also likely to have some improper files (/usr/local stuff) that got installed e.g. by GIMP.